matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contracts.md

 ### Using libraries in Solidity

-The usage of libraries in Solidity is supported in zkSync 2.0 with the following considerations:
+The usage of libraries in Solidity is supported in zkSync Era with the following considerations:

 - If a Solidity library can be inlined (i.e. it only contains `private` or `internal` methods), it can be used without any additional configuration.
 - However, if a library contains at least one `public` or `external` method, it's non-inlinable and its address needs to be passed explicitly to the compiler.
 You can learn more about [how to compile non-inlineable libraries in this section of the docs](../../../api/hardhat/compiling-libraries.md).